arlowhite/angular-plotly-react/README.md

 There is an official [angular-plotly.js](https://github.com/plotly/angular-plotly.js) library.
 However, **angular-plotly-react** has a different design, which is discussed at the bottom of this page.

+# Project Status

+I am no longer working on this project or maintaining it in any way.
+Feel free to fork it or take whatever code is useful.
+If you are interested in maintaining the project and want me to transfer it to you, let me know.

 ## angular-plotly-react installation

 1. Install the `angular-plotly-react` package